Short-time expansion of one-dimensional Fokker-Planck equations with heterogeneous diffusion: The short-range expansion of the Fokker-Planck equation with heterogeneous diffusion

 {\it The regular short-time part of the propagator.} In order to improve the short-time representation of the propagator, we can consider the following solution

 where $F$ is for the moment unknown.
+Of course, the choice to consider the multiplicative correction is arbitrary, and an additive correction could have been used.
+We kept the first choice because it involves analytically feasible calculations and exact solutions as discussed below and in the recent literature \cite{nistor2010,nistor2011,bilal2020}.

-An equation for this quantity can be found by substituting Eq.(\ref{kof}) into Eq.(\ref{fp}), and by considering the expression just obtained for $K_0$.
+An equation for the quantity $F$ can be found by substituting Eq. (\ref{kof}) into Eq. (\ref{fp}), and by considering the expression just obtained for $K_0$.
 First of all, we introduce the notations $g_0(x)=g(x,t_0)$ and $g_0'(x)=\partial g(x,t_0)/\partial x$, and we calculate the following partial derivatives

-By using these expressions in Eq.(\ref{fp}), we elaborate an equation for the function $F$
+By using these expressions in Eq. (\ref{fp}), we elaborate an equation for the function $F$

 Although this result appears in a more complex form than the initial Fokker-Planck equation, the function $F$ always has a regular behavior for each time $t\ge t_0$.
 In such an equation, it must be taken care that $g(x,t)$ is different from $g_0(x)=g(x,t_0)$.
 We underline two specific points: